 For the proposer of WAGCM1 to consider including the provision of planning timescale data for embedded generation >1MW.
 The proposer sought confirmation from the ESO that providing this degree of visibility would deliver tangible benefits.
 The ESO subsequently confirmed that the benefits described in the benefits assessment (Annex 19) would not be delivered with visibility alone.
 Hence the proposer of WAGCM 1 decided not to enhance the data sharing provisions in WAGCM1 on the basis that there would be no tangible benefits.

 At the Workgroup meeting held on 19 July 2023, the ESO queried why the arrangements for embedded generation in the North of Scotland where the current 10MW threshold already applies, could not be applied in the South of Scotland and England and Wales.
 The rationale for this is summarised in Annex 21.
 A DNO Workgroup representative indicated that there was anecdotal evidence that the current arrangements in the North of Scotland did not work well in practice and suggested that there should be further assessment of the implications before those same arrangements were replicated across England and Wales.
+The Proposer acknowledged their concern.
+One Workgroup member agreed to investigate any particular issues, however none were identified.

 Industry Impact Cost Assessment